-Customer Service begins at the sale
+Customer Service - it begins at the sale

 customer service - sale